ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 :language: python
 ```

-Read more about gRPC client in Python: [https://grpc.io/docs/languages/python/basics/#client](https://grpc.io/docs/languages/python/basics/#client)
+Read more about gRPC clients in Python: [https://grpc.io/docs/languages/python/basics/#client](https://grpc.io/docs/languages/python/basics/#client)

 (serve-grpc-proxy-health-checks)=
 ## Check proxy health
-Similar to HTTP's `/-/routes` and `/-/healthz` endpoints, Serve also provides gRPC
+Similar to HTTP `/-/routes` and `/-/healthz` endpoints, Serve also provides gRPC
 service method to be used in health check.
 - `/ray.serve.RayServeAPIService/ListApplications` is used to list all applications
   deployed in Serve.
 - `/ray.serve.RayServeAPIService/Healthz` is used to check the health of the proxy.
-  It will return `OK` status and "success" message if the proxy is healthy.
+  It returns `OK` status and "success" message if the proxy is healthy.

 The service method and protobuf are defined as below:
 ```proto